 Q: What’s fascinating in your recent work is that you realized that even when the domestic workload is more balanced, people still report missing something.
 You talk about it as the unicorn space.

-Being consistently interested in your own life has been the only answer I can find to burnout among women.
+Being consistently interested in your own life has been the only answer I can find to burnout among people.
 And that means you must be unavailable from other things–being a parent, partner, or professional–for a time.

-This is a harder sell, but you can see the health impacts on women who don’t have their interests: depression and women numbing themselves through edibles, psychedelics, and Mommy juice.
+This is a harder sell, but you can see the health impacts on people who don’t have their interests: depression and people numbing themselves through edibles, psychedelics, and “Mommy juice.”
 It’s alarming to me.

 One of the best things my mother did for me was never give up her unicorn space, even if parenting had to come second.
 I hated it as a child, but I saw it as an important lesson as an adult.
 And I felt sad and ashamed when I did lose myself in my roles as parent and partner.
 Coming back to owning that was very personal.
 For me, it was things like starting to dance again.